 A) Graduation for a college or university of a recognized standing with a degree in civil engineering, forestry, landscape architecture, public administration or related field.

-B) Six (6) years of experience is required in public works activities and at least two (2) years of experience at the supervisory level is required.
+B) Five years of experience a leadership role and at least two (2) years of experience at the supervisory level is required.

 C) Experience may be substituted for required college degree on the basis of two (2) years of experience for one (1) year of college, in addition to the required two (2) years of supervisory experience.